chriseidhof/literate-swift-old/README.md

              ]
 ```

-And then the following expression
+And then the following expression (if you're reading this on GitHub: please view the source)

 ```print-swift
 sort(Array(cities.keys))